-Notes to Schedule: Valuation Date Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which the contributions are reported.
-Methods and Assumptions Used to Determine Contribution Rates: Actuarial Cost Method Entry Age Actuarial Cost Method (level percent of payroll).
+Methods and Assumptions Used to Determine Contribution Rates:

+Actuarial Cost Method Entry Age Actuarial Cost Method (level percent of payroll).

 Amortization Method Level Percent of Payroll.

-Amortization Period Multiple layers - closed amortization period.
+Amortization Period Multiple layers - closed amortization periods.

 The unfunded actuarial accrued liability as of June 30, 2020 is amortized over a fixed period of 21 years beginning June 30, 2021.
 Actuarial gains/losses are amortized over 15 years.
 Non-health related assumptions or method changes are amortized over 20 years.
 Health related assumptions or method changes are amortized over 15 years.
 Plan changes, including the 2009 Early Retirement Incentive Program (ERIP), are amortized over 15 years.
 Future ERIPs will be amortized over five years.
 Any actuarial surplus is amortized over 30 years.
 The existing layers on June 30, 2012, except those arising from the 2009 ERIP and the two Governmental Accounting Standards Board (GASB) Statements No. 25/27 layers, were combined and amortized over 30 years.

 Asset Valuation Method Fair value of assets less unrecognized returns in each of the last seven years.
 Unrecognized return is equal to the difference between the actual and expected returns on a fair value basis and is recognized over a seven-year period.
-The actuarial value of assets cannot be less than 60% or greater than 140% of the market value of assets.
-Actuarial Assumptions: Investment Rate of Return 7.00% Inflation 2.75% Real Across-the-Board
+The actuarial value of assets cannot be less than 60% or greater than

+140% of the market value of assets.

+Investment Rate of Return 7.00%

+Inflation 2.75%

+Real Across-the-Board